DaveVoorhis/EnterpriseExemplar/README.md

 All three have password `password`.

 The first successful login will automatically be granted 'ADMIN' role.
 Subsequent logins will be granted 'User' role.
-Use the first successfully logged-in account (which has 'ADMIN' role) to grant permissions to roles and grant roles to users.
+Users will not appear until they have logged in at least once.
+After users have logged in at least once, use the first successfully logged-in account (which has 'ADMIN' role) to grant permissions to roles and grant roles to users.